 Spelling

 Children are taught spelling patterns or rules across a series of sessions.
-These sessions begin by introducing and exploring the rule, before investigating and exploring patterns using games and activities.
-Children complete a review of the spelling pattern (like a spelling test) each week.
+These sessions begin by introducing and exploring the rule or spelling pattern, before investigating and exploring patterns using games and activities.
+Children complete a review of the spelling pattern each week.

 Statement of Spelling Intent